OriannebBGU/group20/README.md

 ### Guided Experience:

-The system offers a comprehensive user experience with a guided tour that introduces you to all functionalities using three different pints of view:
+The system offers a comprehensive user experience with a guided tour that introduces you to all functionalities using three different points of view:

 1. shay's point of view
 2. Dr.Rinat's point of view
-3. you're point of view
+3. your point of view

 In the upper right corner, you may choose whether to register or log in.
-After submitting each forme you will be redirected to the homepage.
+After submitting each form you will be redirected to the homepage.

 ## תמונה של הלוגין